graniticio/granitic/doc/tutorial/004-data-capture.md

 ### Testing POST services

-Testing POST and PUT services is more complex than GET requests as browsers don't generally have built-in mechanisms for setting the body of a request.
+Testing POST and PUT services is more complex than GET services as browsers don't generally have built-in mechanisms for setting the body of a request.
 There are several browser extensions available that facilitate this sort of testing.
 The following instructions are based on [Advanced Rest Client (ARC) for Chrome](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo)